micmejia/bible-dump/NKJV/Deuteronomy/Deut 3.md

 "Then I pleaded with the Lord at that time, saying:

 ###### 24
-'O Lord God, You have begun to show Your servant Your greatness and Your [^e]mighty hand, for what god _is there_ in heaven or on earth who can do _anything_ like Your works and Your mighty _deeds?_
+'O Lord God, You have begun to show Your servant Your greatness and Your mighty hand, for what god _is there_ in heaven or on earth who can do _anything_ like Your works and Your mighty _deeds?_

 ###### 25
 I pray, let me cross over and see the good land beyond the Jordan, those pleasant mountains, and Lebanon.'